 Learn more about the fertility clinic to OB/GYN transition here.

-Studies done have not shown that hair color or bleaching can cause birth defects.
+Studies done have not shown that hair dying or bleaching causes birth defects.
 Most salons offer vegetable dyes that do not contain bleach, and some OB/GYNs prefer that you use these in the first trimester.
-Ask your doctor for more specific guidance.

 However, it is important to ensure that your acupuncturist specializes in women’s health, as there are certain acupressure points that may cause uterine cramping.

-Ask your nurse or Patient Navigator if you are interested in scheduling an appointment with one of our acupuncturists at Illume Fertility.
+Ask your Nurse or Patient Navigator if you are interested in scheduling an appointment with one of our acupuncturists at Illume Fertility.

 Learn more about acupuncture and fertility here.

 There are a few things that may be done differently throughout your pregnancy because of some increased risks due to your age, including additional monitoring.
+But after all you’ve been through to get pregnant, you may actually appreciate the extra care!

 Explore articles, guides, videos and other resources to get familiar with the world of infertility, read patient success stories and get support for pregnancy after fertility treatment.